StreetMesh/.github/README.md

 A *StreetMesh Server* is software that runs on top of a standards-compliant web server.
 StreetMesh Servers perform a range of functionalities, including:

 * Hosting User Avatars and their Public and Private Data
-* Hosting 3D Tile Data, giving shape to 3D environments
+* Hosting Assets and 3D Tile Data, giving form to the virtual world
 * Authenticating Identities and Authorizing Communication between Users and Servers
 * Registering and Advertising Trustworthy StreetMesh Servers and Sites
 * Facilitating Transactions Between People and Companies